CryptoSwift

 let alicesPublicKeyData = try alicesPrivateKey.publicKeyExternalRepresentation()

-// Bob receives the raw external representation of Alices public key and imports it
+// Bob receives the raw external representation of Alice's public key and imports it

 let bobsImportOfAlicesPublicKey = try RSA(rawRepresentation: alicesPublicKeyData)